top of page

 This is the most up-to-date resource for area clinics and spay/neuter programs.
 If you still have questions, you may email us at info@spayva.org.
 Please include your zip code in the email so that we may help you find the clinics closest to your home.

-The ASPCA database includes low cost spay/neuter clinics, organizations that arrange for transport to certain clinics, and humane societies and other organizations that provide discounted spay/neuter certificates or other financial support.
+This database includes low cost spay/neuter clinics, organizations that arrange for transport to certain clinics, and humane societies and other organizations that provide discounted spay/neuter certificates or other financial support.

 • Some organizations have restrictions on who is eligible for low cost services; this may be based on where you live or what your household income is.
 Other organizations have no such restrictions.